 Sweet Zion officially began in 2010 when owner, Sophie Ulibarri's career path collided with a personal passion: art + design.
 As her job in non-profit event coordination led her into the occasional design responsibility, her passion for design, paper + entrepreneurship outgrew the hobby title she'd once given it.
 After much encouragement + prodding from close friends, she closed the door on her corporate job + opened the door to her own small business.
 Now, Sophie wears many hats - from designer, owner, team leader, computer techie, to the crazy lady in the neighborhood who has tons of recycling each week.
 The Sweet Zion team has grown from one to five with the inclusion of a certain baby Ben (our very own - very cute- "paper boy").

 At Sweet Zion, we pride our little shop on our ability to create custom invitations that are carefully tailored to fit a client's identity, event + budget while using the highest quality of products + services.
-Our design, printing, + assembly services are done in-house, which sets Sweet Zion apart from other stationery operations.
-After 8 years, however, it's become quite clear that we can't take credit for it all.
+We are in the business of celebrating life's biggest + most memorable milestones equally for all.
+Our design, printing, + assembly services are done in-house, distinguishing us from other stationery operations.
+After 9 years, however, it's become quite clear that we can't take credit for it all.
 We owe much to our clients - the ones who impress us with their vision + style.
 It is true joy to come alongside + support the creativity in others.
 We look forward to creating something beautiful with you too!

 Hello!
 Sophie Here.

-Recently, I've loved seeing this resurgance of craftsmanship: letterpress printing, engraving, wax stamping + hand-addressed envelopes. (are you drooling yet?)
-I am relishing this season in which stationery + printing are receiving notable (+ worthy) recognition within our industry.
+Recently, I've loved seeing this resurgance of craftsmanship: letterpress printing, engraving, wax stamping + hand-addressed envelopes.
+I am relishing this season in which stationery + printing are receiving notable recognition within our industry.
 Long live snail mail, the power of the pen, the capacity + support of artistry.